-Italy has implemented the Interest and Royalties Directive providing for a withholding exemption on payments of interest and royalties made to associated companies resident in E.U.
-Member States.346 In order to qualify for the exemption, the recipient must be an associated company resident in another Member State that (a) is subject to one of the taxes listed in P.S.D.
-Annex B, and (b) has one of the corporate forms listed in P.S.D.
+Italy has implemented the Interest and Royalties Directive ( "I.R.D.") providing for a withholding exemption on payments of interest and royalties made to associated companies resident in E.U.
+Member States.
+444 In order to qualify for the exemption, the recipient must be an associated company resident in another Member State that (a) is subject to one of the taxes listed in the P.S.D.
+Annex B, and (b) has one of the corporate forms listed in the P.S.D.
 Annex A. Alternatively, the recipient can be a permanent establishment of a company resident in a Member State, granted the permanent establishment is also situated in a Member State.
-Moreover, the nonresident recipient must be the beneficial owner of the payments.347
+In all instances where benefits of the I.R.D. are claimed, the nonresident recipient must be the beneficial owner of the payments.
+445